Gurugram: Wanted gangster shot dead in police encounter - www.lokmattimes.com

 Gurugram, Nov 29 A wanted gangster was shot dead in an encounter by a joint team comprising a ...

+The accused had also demanded extortion from Janata Dal (United) MLA Pankaj Mishra and a case was registered against him in this regard at the Sitamarhi Police Station in Bihar, police said.

+The police team recovered three pistols, four live cartridges, 17 empty shells, one bullet, a motorcycle and other items from the accused.

-The encounter was executed during the early hours of Friday.
-The gangster Saroj Rai hailing from Sitamarhi in Bihar faced three dozen cases involving serious crimes like murder, arms act, and extortion, among others, and was carrying a reward of Rs 2 lakh, police said.
+According to the police, the encounter was executed during the early hours of Friday.
+The gangster Saroj Rai, hailing from Sitamarhi in Bihar, faced 33 cases involving serious crimes like murder, arms act, and extortion, among others registered against him in Bihar and other states and was carrying a reward of Rs 2 lakh announced by the Bihar Police.

-According to police, the accused was asked to surrender by police teams who tracked him down, but he opened fire instead.

-"Today, during a joint operation of Bihar STF and a crime branch team of the Gurugram Police, an encounter ensued with the criminal in Bar Gurjar Police Chowki area near Manesar in which the criminal was shot dead while a constable from Bihar Police also received a bullet injury," said a senior police officer of the Gurugram Police.
+According to the police, a crime branch team received specific inputs about the presence of the accused carrying illegal weapons with him and roaming on a motorcycle in places like Mewat and Sohna, Tauru and coming towards Gurugram to execute a crime in the city.

+Following this, a special team was formed headed by Varun Dahiya, ACP (crime) to nab the accused.
+The police team reached the spot and installed barricades to nab the accused.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app